Coffee Research

 Coffee research is an important part of the HARC diversified crops program.
 Industry support from the Hawaii Coffee Growers' Association (HCGA) was received in 1998 which, together with state, federal, and other private sources, supports coffee research in genetic improvement, control of flowering and ripening, weed control, and insect control.
-HARC also successfully developed a genetic transformation system for coffee under a state-funded project with the University of Hawaii.
+HARC also successfully developed a genetic transformation system for coffee under a state-funded project with the University of Hawaiʻi.
 Other privately funded coffee work includes a training program for coffee field management and experiments on fertilizer and nutrition.

-Selection and Breeding The primary objective of coffee breeding and selection program is to develop high yielding, excellent bean quality cultivars which are adapted to specific growing conditions in Hawaii.
+The primary objective of coffee breeding and selection program is to develop high yielding, excellent bean quality cultivars which are adapted to specific growing conditions in Hawai'i.
 Disease resistance (especially rust) and mechanical harvestability are also important criteria.
-Four major goals have been set for this year: (1) develop strategies for breeding and selection of coffee cultivars in Hawaii with the assistance of a coffee breeding consultant; (2) develop techniques required to implement the breeding program; (3) develop procedures for vegetative propagation; and (4) select potentially elite individual trees from existing coffee farms and vegetatively propagate them.

 In 1992, HARC imported, under quarantine, the rust resistant cultivars PROMECAFE1 and 2 from Guatemala and the germplasm was established at the HARC Maunawili Breeding Station.
 During March and April 1997, crosses were made between the rust resistant lines of Promecafe and the cultivars 'typica' and 'catuai.'
 Promecafe lines were also self-pollinated to obtain progenies of individual Promecafe trees for evaluation.
 In addition, 34 individual trees from 5 coffee growing areas in Hawaii have been selected.
 Plants derived from seed and vegetative cuttings were planted at one of the HARC substations on Oahu.
 Additional crosses among these trees are being made.